Solitary waves explore the quantum-to-classical transition: Soliton collisions

-Collisions of classical inert objects are typically fully described by positions and momenta of collision partners.
+Collisions of inert classical objects are typically fully governed by initial positions and momenta of collision partners.
 Quantum mechanically, collisions might additionally depend on the quantum phases in the many-body wave function.
-The latter also play a central role in condensate soliton collisions, which in mean field theory are controlled by the relative phase $\varphi$ and distance $d$ between the colliding solitons.
-We write their mean-field wave function as
+The latter also play a central role in condensate soliton collisions, which are controlled by the relative phase $\varphi$ and distance $d$ between the colliding solitons in mean field theory.
+We write a twin soliton mean-field wave function as